davidfurlong/react-component-translations/README.md

 # React local translations

+# UPDATE HALF A YEAR LATER - THIS IS A BAD IDEA, dont do this.

 The idea behind this project is to build a lightweight, low-code-overhead, component-scoped "local" translation method for react.

 Each component has it's own translations.js file which is imported into that component under a namespace t10s and compiled is a simple javascript Object which maps from key to value.
 The value can be anything: string, number or a function